hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 it expires.
 The token will likely be expired sooner than its lifetime when the instance fails to renew the token on time.

+### Cross Account Access

+To allow Vault to authenticate EC2 instances running in other accounts, AWS STS (Security Token Service) can be used to retrieve temporary credentials by assuming an IAM Role in those accounts.

+The account in which Vault is running (i.e. the master account) must be listed as a trusted entity in the IAM Role being assumed on the remote account.
+The Role itself must allow the `ec2:DescribeInstances` action, and `iam:GetInstanceProfile` if IAM Role binding is used (see below).

+Furthermore, in the master account, Vault must be granted the action `sts:AssumeRole` for the IAM Role to be assumed.

 ## Authentication

 ### Via the CLI